 CBS scholarships may be received during any terms within a five-year period following their high school graduation year, even if enrollment is not continuous, provided the student met their initial enrollment deadline.
-The five-year period concludes with the summer term.

 In order to meet the enrollment deadline, students must be enrolled and attending.
 Registering for a future term does not meet the enrollment deadline.
 Transcripted courses verify the enrollment deadline was met.
 After five years, the scholarship is no longer available.